aws-samples/amazon-comprehend-doc-search/README.md

 Also, Copy the value of the S3KeyPhraseBucket from the output and paste this in separate notepad to access S3.

 We will perform below steps:
-Step 1: Upload resume in the S3 bucket.
+Step 1: Upload document in the S3 bucket.
 Step 2: Sign into Kibana using Cognito and search resume in Kibana.

 Step 1: Upload Resume in S3 bucket

-For our illustrative use case, we have pulled out sample resume for analysis.
-This application supports .pdf format currently.
-1. Download the following  resumes:
-a.	resume_sample_1.pdf
-b.	resume_sample_2.pdf
 Note:  You should replace this data with your own authorized data source of resumes when implementing your application.
 Also, make sure you are uploading resumes in .pdf format.

 2. In the S3 Console, search for the bucket name you copied from the CloudFormation output.
 Choose your S3 bucket from the console and then choose Add resumes choose Upload.